 However, if you bought a policy in your early 30s and have the future increase option rider you can get more coverage even with any one of these common issues.

 The Summary and Reason I Wrote This Article

 The future increase option rider is something a little too close to my own personal situation.
-I have been very fortunate in life, and have become quite successful owning this business.
-I bought my first disability insurance policy when I was a year out of college, and just starting in the insurance business.
+I have been very fortunate in life owning this business.
+I bought my first disability insurance policy when I was a year out of college, and just starting out in the insurance business.
 I bought $2,000 a month with a future increase option rider of only $3,000.

 I remember thinking to myself that if I had a total of $5,000 a month in coverage (which is about the amount somebody making $100,000 a year would get), that I would be fine.
-Well to make a long story short $5,000 wouldn’t cover my monthly mortgage today, and when I was 25 years old I was diagnosed with Type 1 diabetes just a few years after playing lacrosse at Dickinson College.
-I was an avid rock climber, played collegiate lacrosse, and was in excellent shape.
+Well, to make a long story short $5,000 wouldn’t cover my monthly mortgage today.
+When I was 25 years old I was diagnosed with Type 1 diabetes just a few years after playing lacrosse at Dickinson College.
+I was an avid rock climber, played collegiate sports, and was in excellent shape.
 It came out of nowhere, and once my income passed $100,000 I had to live knowing that if I ever became disabled I was up a certain creek without a paddle.